open-runtimes/open-runtimes/README.md

 ## Runtimes introduction

-All runtimes share the same folder structure, but each also adds runtime-specific files to properly support it's package manager.
+All runtimes share a common basic structure, but each additionally adds runtime-specific files to properly support it's package manager.

 Directory `example` includes example script using language of the specific runtime.